It can happen to anyone, and across all levels of familiarity with technology.

 - Set up a personal firewall.
 Use strong passwords and don’t double up on them for multiple accounts (it’s a little extra work, but the peace of mind is worth it).
 When possible, incorporate multi-factor authentication or face/fingerprint ID as an extra layer of security.
 Beyond that, take advantage of the software that SELCO has designed to help keep accounts safe and make sure your digital banking app has been updated recently.
 Better yet, set your device to make automatic app updates.

 - Monitor your credit.
 One of the best preventative measures against identity theft is monitoring your credit.
-You can check your credit score and order an annual report once a year from each of the three major credit reporting bureaus (Equifax, Experian, and TransUnion) from their websites or at AnnualCreditReport.com.
-Check your score for any new hits and look through your reports for suspicious activity.
-It’s also a good idea to review your monthly credit card bills for any charges you don’t remember making.
+At AnnualCreditReport.com, you can check your credit score as often as you’d like (without damaging your credit) and order an annual report once a year from each of the three major credit reporting bureaus (Equifax, Experian, and TransUnion).
+You can even pull one report every four months to stay connected to your credit report on a regular basis.

-- Consider placing a fraud alert or credit freeze on your credit reports.
-If you don’t foresee any upcoming large purchases, such as a home or a car, consider placing a fraud alert or credit freeze on your credit reports.
+- Place a fraud alert or credit freeze on your credit reports.
+If you don’t foresee any upcoming large purchases, consider placing a fraud alert or credit freeze on your credit reports.
 This can prevent criminals from obtaining credit in your name.
 This service is free, and you can do it yourself.
-If you have been the victim of fraud, file a local police report and a report with the Federal Trade Commission.
+And don’t worry, you can still request a free credit report even if your credit is frozen.